mapo-t2i/mapo/README.md

 ### Running with LoRA

-We provide a LoRA variant of the `train.py` script in `train_with_lora.py` so that one can experiment with MaPO on consumer GPUs.
-To run `train_with_lora.py`, first install the `peft` library.
+We provide a LoRA variant of the `train.py` script in `train_with_lora.py` so one can experiment with MaPO on consumer GPUs.
+To run `train_with_lora.py`, first, install the `peft` library.

-And then you can use the following command to start a LoRA training run:
+Then you can use the following command to start a LoRA training run:

 ```bash
 accelerate launch train_with_lora.py \